50 Years of Ham Radio

 College

-I entered college in the fall of 1972, attending Iowa State University, and ham radio was put on the shelf for the most part.I had joined the Minnesota Wireless Association in 1970, and was "sometimes able to activate for Sweepstakes from either Ames Iowa or at the home station.
+I entered college in the fall of 1972, attending Iowa State University, and ham radio was put on the shelf for the most part.I had joined the Minnesota Wireless Association in 1970, and was "sometimes able to activate for Sweepstakes from either Ames, Iowa or at the home station.
 I graduated in 1977 with a degree in Electrical Engineering, and went to work for Sperry Univac.
 My station at home had not yet been dismantled, and I was apartment living, so I was basically off the air.

-Club log actually shows roughly 600 QSO's in the five college years.
+ClubLog shows that I made only roughly 600 QSO's in the five college years.

 Current QTH